Dosage form: injection, solution

 The most serious risks associated with Ketorolac Tromethamine are:

-Ketorolac Tromethamine is contraindicated in patients with previously documented peptic ulcers and/or GI bleeding.
+Gastrointestinal Effects - Risk of Ulceration, Bleeding, and Perforation: Ketorolac Tromethamine is contraindicated in patients with previously documented peptic ulcers and/or gastrointestinal (GI) bleeding.
 Ketorolac Tromethamine can cause serious gastrointestinal (GI) adverse events including bleeding, ulceration and perforation, of the stomach, small intestine, or large intestine, which can be fatal.
 These serious adverse events can occur at any time, with or without warning symptoms, in patients treated with Ketorolac Tromethamine.

 To minimize the potential risk for an adverse GI event, the lowest effective dose should be used for the shortest possible duration.
 Patients and physicians should remain alert for signs and symptoms of GI ulceration and bleeding during NSAID therapy and promptly initiate additional evaluation and treatment if a serious GI adverse event is suspected.
 This should include discontinuation of Ketorolac Tromethamine until a serious GI adverse event is ruled out.
 For high risk patients, alternate therapies that do not involve NSAIDs should be considered.